Trump Unleashed! President Calls Putin Out On Syrian Chemical Attack

 Trump’s cryptic warning of a “Big price to pay” also drew speculation over whether the administration is souring on Russia and preparing to adopt a more aggressive stance toward the Kremlin.

-One sign that the Trump administration could be changing its policy toward Putin and Russia, according to analysts, is the White House joining with several allied nations in expelling Russian diplomats in the wake of the suspected Kremlin-connected assassination attempt on former Russian double agent Sergei Skirpal and his daughter, Yulia, in the U.K.
+One sign that the Trump administration could be changing its policy toward Putin and Russia, according to analysts, is the White House joining with several allied nations in expelling Russian diplomats in the wake of the suspected Kremlin-connected assassination attempt on former Russian double agent Sergei Skripal and his daughter, Yulia, in the U.K.

 The president has already demonstrated that chemical weapon attacks on civilians is a red line for his administration and will not be tolerated.